 - To uplift, study, and honor the ordinary people who have taken extraordinary actions to change systems of oppression.

 - To have an impactful experience that leads to transformative social justice within personal and professional circles.

 The cost of the trip is all inclusive, with the exception of airfare to and from the South.
 Food, lodging, ground transportation and admission to various sites is included in the cost of the trip, which can reach $4000/participant.

 Sankofa Impact is committed to creating equitable access to our programs.
 If cost is a barrier to your participation, we offer a limited number of scholarships on a sliding scale.

-Due to the high interest in the pilgrimages, participation is a selective and intentional process.
-When seating the bus, we look to include a broad range of individuals with these characteristics in mind.
+Our participants are from all walks of life and include folks across many different identities.
+When seating the bus, we look to include a broad range of individuals with these characteristics in mind:

 Will choose to invest time in the Pilgrimage experience, from start to finish

 Has willingness to have transformative conversations about race and identity in mixed company

 Embody the resilience necessary to spend long days traveling by bus across many miles to study and uplift narratives of Black history

 Make an unflinching commitment to everyday activism and collective liberation